eamonnsullivan/backup-scripts/README.md

 ## Prerequisites

 You'll need a PC that's either always on or reliably turned on when it's needed.
 It will need plenty of disk storage.
-A Raspberry Pi with an attached USB disk would be ideal, but at the moment, I'm using our remaining desktop PC running Ubuntu.
-It's getting on 10 years old, but it suffices, and also comes in handy to share the printer and use the scanner.
+A Raspberry Pi 4 with an attached USB disk is what I use at the moment.
+I installed the ARM port of Ubuntu server on it, and babashka now has ARM support as well.

 I use a 1TB SSD USB disk, mounted permanently at /media/backup.
 Here's [one random guide](https://www.techrepublic.com/article/how-to-properly-automount-a-drive-in-ubuntu-linux/) on how to mount an external disk automatically on boot.